 One of my lovely readers recently asked if I would write about curtain rods.
 What size, what colour, which finials?
 Trendy or timeless?
 Wood, metal, or something else?

-Rods can frame a room, or they can be made to visually disappear.
+Curtain rods can either frame a room or they can be made to visually disappear.
 Generally speaking, they should be chosen with contrast in mind.
-Think of them like eyeliner: they’re there to frame the room and give it depth, but not to command all the attention for themselves.
+Think of your curtain rods like eyeliner: they are there to frame the room and give it depth, but not to command all the attention for themselves.

-There is very little brass in this room to relate to the rod.
-The rod would also look nice in brown to tie in with the accent furniture.
+Although this room below is lovely, there is very little brass or gold in this room to relate to the curtain rod (maybe in the picture frame?).
+In this room, the curtain rod colour is a statement all its own.
+I think a brown rod would also look nice to tie in with the accent furniture.

 Hanging drapery on a track works if you want a clean look and don’t have too much space above your window.
-It would have been nice if this track was painted the same colour as the ceiling.
+Because these are doors, they are taller and don’t leave too much space between the ceiling and the top of the window.
+I think this look would have been much better if the track was either painted the same colour as the ceiling or black.

-In my living room, I opted for brushed stainless rods because I already have lots of contrast and didn’t need to add more by introducing black rods.
+In my living room, I opted for brushed stainless rods because I already have lots of contrast with my pink colour blocking curtains and didn’t need to add more by detail by introducing black rods.
+My curtain rods also relate to the stainless steel legs of my white chairs.

 Which rods are the most timeless?
 Go for simple and slim, and your rods will look timeless.
 Go flashy, chunky, and attention-grabbing, and they’ll be as trendy as anything else in your house that can be described the same way.
 (Did you really think I would say anything other than “simple”?)